jrandleman/EScheme/README.md

 * Run: `javac Installer.java`
 * Run: `java Installer`
   - Use the `-v` or `--verbose` command-line flag to print extra progress messages
-  - Use `-i` or `--interpret-stdlib` to skip serializing `stdlib.scm`
-    * Useful to tinker/experiment with core EScheme syntax extensions
   - Use `-j` or `--java-bin-path <path>` to set the path to our JVM's bin directory
     * Useful if your machine's default `java` precedes Java 11 or 17
 * ___Optional:___ if you're using `bash` or `zsh` as your shell: